Explore data store#

 # Add shadow effect for solar map

-boundary.plot(ax=ax1, facecolor='none', edgecolor='gray', linewidth=0.2, alpha=0.3) # Shadow layer
+# boundary.plot(ax=ax1, facecolor='none', edgecolor='gray', linewidth=1.2, alpha=0.3) # Shadow layer

 # Plot solar cells

-cells.plot(column='solar_category', ax=ax1, cmap='YlOrRd', legend=False, edgecolor='white',linewidth=0.2,
+cells.plot(column='solar_category', ax=ax1, cmap='YlOrRd', legend=False, edgecolor='white',linewidth=0.2,alpha=1,

-legend_kwds={'title': "Solar",'title_fontsize':14, 'bbox_to_anchor':(legend_x_ax_offset,legend_y_ax_offset),'fontsize':14,'frameon': False})
+# legend_kwds={'title': "Solar",'title_fontsize':14, 'bbox_to_anchor':(legend_x_ax_offset,legend_y_ax_offset),'fontsize':14,'frameon': False}

-boundary.plot(ax=ax1, facecolor='none', edgecolor='black', linewidth=0.2, alpha=0.9)
+# boundary.plot(ax=ax1, facecolor='none', edgecolor='black', linewidth=0.2, alpha=0.9)

 """